-I have over 9 years of web development experience, and 8 years of experience working in an agency environment.
+I have over 9 years of web development experience, and 8 and a half years of experience working in an agency environment.

 As well as working at an agency, I have contributed to open source software projects, and worked on various personal side projects (although whether I ever finished them is another matter...)

 Take a look at some of the things I've worked on or made.

 MyBB is free open source forum software written in PHP.
 MyBB is what introduced me to web development.
 I was a member of a forum running on the software, and wanted to find out more about how the site worked.
 It started me down the path to my career today.

 I became a member of the official support team in 2008, providing support to users of the software in my own time, and became the support team lead in 2010.
 I have since taken a reduced role in the team due to time commitments, but am still the highest poster on the community support forums (by some margin) with over 35,000 posts (primarily providing support).